GlobusShwobus/quiz-program/README.txt

 using std::string;
 using std::cin;

-class QuizGame {                                //the glue that really helped me get make it stick
+class QuizGame {                                //making the quiz into a class to glue it all together
 public:
     struct Quiz {
         string question[5];
         string answer[3];
         int correct[5];
     };
-    QuizGame() {                              //when you enter the class "QuizGame" into int main(), this is the part that gets executed
+    QuizGame() {                         //initializer
         Quiz block[5];                   //idk why i named it block, because blocks of text probably AnswerSheet(block);
         QuizScript(block);
     }
     void QuizScript(Quiz block[5]) {    //this was truly cursed for me, i deleted probably 1.5k lines of code starting over and over again int option = 0;                 // at points this function really was cursed, made the program hard crash
+                                        //works now :d
         for (int i = 0; i < 5; i++) {
             for (int j = 0; j < 5; j++) {              //this was left over from iterating many times, I'm not sure this is needed cout << block[0 + i].question[0 + i] << endl;